tommytr25/ReStore-WebApp/README.md

 This app is developed for my educational/ learning purpose.

 ## What I have learned
-Throughout the development of the 'Restore Web App,' I acquired a diverse set of skills and knowledge.
-Here are some of the key takeaways from this educational endeavor:
+Key takeaways that I have learned throughout the process of learning and developing this application:
 ### Setting Up the Developer Environment
 I learned the importance of setting up a robust developer environment to streamline the development process and ensure a smooth workflow.
 ### Creating a .Net WebAPI Application